scalawithcats/scala-with-cats/src/pages/adt/index.md

 # Algebraic Data Types

-In this section we'll see our first example of a programming strategy: **algebraic data types**.
+This chapter has our first example of a programming strategy: **algebraic data types**.
 Any data we can describe using logical ands and logical ors is an algebraic data type.
 Once we recognize an algebraic data type we get three things for free:

 - the Scala representation of the data;
 - a **structural recursion** skeleton to transform the algebraic data type into any other type; and
-- a **structural co-recursion** skeleton to construct the algebraic data type from any other type.
+- a **structural corecursion** skeleton to construct the algebraic data type from any other type.

 The key point is this: from an implementation independent representation of data we can automatically derive most of the interesting implementation specific parts of working with that data.

 We'll start with some examples of data, from which we'll extract the common structure that motivates algebraic data types.
 We will then look at their representation in Scala 2 and Scala 3.
-We'll then turn to structural recursion for transforming algebraic data types, and structural co-recursion for constructing them.
+Next we'll turn to structural recursion for transforming algebraic data types, followed by structural corecursion for constructing them.
 We'll finish by looking at the algebra of algebraic data types, which is interesting but not essential.

-## Some Examples of Data
+## Building Algebraic Data Types

 Let's start with some examples of data from a few different domains.
 These are simplified description but they are all representative of real applications.